dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/architecture.md

 - `api.replicated.com`: This endpoint services the license sync check and is used to pull down yaml files for app upgrades.

-### Optional External Dependencies

-#### Auth0

-_Required for SSO integrations_

-Auth0 (https://auth0.com/) is a third-party service used by dbt Cloud to provide SSO integrations via SAML or Azure ADFS.
-Installations relying on SSO integrations must allow `auth.getdbt.com` to be accessed via HTTPS.

 #### Integrations

 _Can be individually enabled or disabled_